-Hello intrepid explorers and welcome to our Amsterdam travel guide the only place to find out everything you need to know before you travel.
+Hello and welcome to our Amsterdam travel guide – the best place to find out everything you need to know before you go.

 Why visit Amsterdam?

-Amsterdam is one of the most popular destinations in Europe as millions of people are drawn in by the laid-back culture, hundreds of museums, galleries and of course, the famous Red Light District - home to legalised prostitution and soft drugs.
-Plenty to keep all tastes occupied!
+Amsterdam is one of the most popular destinations in Europe as millions of people are drawn to the laid-back culture, hundreds of museums, galleries and the famous Red Light District.

-But before you head off and enjoy all that Amsterdam has to offer, we think it helps to get the lowdown on all the city's hidden gems, such as where to get the best food in Amsterdam and proper bicycle etiquette.
-Fortunately, you're in the right place to be in the know and make the most of the things to do in Amsterdam.
+But before you head off and enjoy all that Amsterdam has to offer, here's the lowdown on all the city's hidden gems, like where to get the best food and proper bicycle etiquette.

 In our Amsterdam Travel Guide, we'll cover: